 The idealistic part of my mind suggests that there will be some after life and that we simply could not cease to be.
 This part of me is fueled by my desire, as a human, to continue existing, to continue being in some form.
 To be with those I love, to have them with me forever.
 Wouldn’t it be great, if you could explore the universe forever?
 By the side of someone you love so deeply?
 I don’t believe in a heaven, or a hell.
 I don’t really believe in a designated afterlife.
 As a kid, apart from assuming death was just like closing your eyes, a huge part of me hoped, and in some ways continues to hope, that when you pass on, your version of eternity comes true.
 Talk about idealism?
 In all seriousness, this thought has occurred to me that maybe we just exist eternally in a paradise that we build for ourselves.
 If people believe in Heaven, or believe in some spiritual realm, it will be for them.
-I’ve always liked the thought of getting to float across the universe eternally, exploring the vastness of space with the people I love.
-Or perhaps losing consciousness and being gone is comforting to some- and in those situations, it will be.
+I’ve always liked the thought of getting to explore the vastness of space with the people I love in an afterlife, although the absence of consciousness and simply ceasing to be is just as comforting.

 However, with the discussion of death, one must ask where animals come into play in the afterlife.
 Even as humans, we tend to forget that we are just animals too.
-Despite that fact that most of us have intelligence higher than the average sheep, animals are very intelligent and unique creatures.
-They can feel sadness, pain, happiness, and fear.
+Animals can feel sadness, pain, happiness, and fear.
 They form strong social bonds with one another, many species exhibit homosexuality, and species bond over becoming families.
 Animals have unique personalities; some are obnoxious, others are quiet.
 Some love to exercise, others like to sleep.
 We are not different at all, in many ways from them.
 We are all existing, breathing, thinking, and dreaming together.
 We all die at some point too.
 Animals recognize death, to some degree too- have you ever witnessed a dog upset with the passing of their owner?
 A pet upset with the passing of another pet?
-Although animals understand death, and can sense it, they likely do not have the capabilities to analyze their physical world and question what happens beyond death?
+Although animals understand death, and can sense it, do they have the same capabilities to analyze their physical world and question what happens beyond death?
 Or, do they simply turn a blind eye to what happens beyond- if their brains are more primitive, as ours once were (or possibly are underneath it all; all the class lectures about the subconscious and ego are re-emerging!) is it not possible for them to comprehend death as a natural process- or because they may be more ‘primitive’,are animals more in touch with death and afterlives than we are, since many animals continue to live based on instinct; something that many humans are unable to connect with?

 Rolling with these questions, one has to ask; since all living things are one in the same, if an afterlife does not exist for animals, how can one exist for us?
 Despite the fact that humans can question and ponder our world and world’s beyond, there is no real difference that makes humans greater or less than a pet rabbit.
 If we have souls, so do they.
 If they do not, we should not either.
 This issue puzzled me a lot as a kid, because it made little sense that humans are the only exception in the afterlife formula.
 Animals would be right there if this is the case- but what would an afterlife be for a duck, or a koala?
 A big pond, a giant eucalyptus tree?
 Would they want to be with their families and loved ones?
 Would they just continue on existing, not recognizing that they are dead?
 Had humans not evolved, what would our afterlife be if we had one?
-Would we still have as strong of an attachment to our families, spouses, friends, seen in species such as penguins or lobsters?
-Or would be more distant and not really have any attachments to anything in particular, beyond reproducing, as seen with koalas?
+Would we still have as strong of an attachment to our families, spouses, friends, etc.?

 We associate everything based on the face that we see in the mirror, and associate our existence heavily around this person.
 “How was I born into this body, how did I exist as this person, and not someone else?”Our brains are our identities; our dreams, thoughts, and feelings.
 All of our memories, jokes, and perceptions of others around us.
 Without your brain, you do not exist.
 This is why, when you are born, you see out of your own eyes, because the brain is you.
 Later on, we associate ‘you’ with the image in the mirror and the photos on your wall.
 Your brain is yours alone, and your body is the genetic make up of your parents who created you.
 No one else could’ve been you.